MicrosoftDocs/win32/desktop-src/SysInfo/registry-key-security-and-access-rights.md

 ---
-Description: The Windows security model enables you to control access to registry keys.
+description: The Windows security model enables you to control access to registry keys.
 For more information about security, see Access-Control Model. ms.assetid: 266d5c8e-1bcd-48e5-bc06-2fbc956d8658
 title: Registry Key Security and Access Rights ms.topic: article